When should you visit Paris?

 Expect plenty of warm days and sunshine - plus a few days of rain.

-Almost all attractions and restaurants will be open, and plenty of special exhibits will be underway at museums and the Grand Palais.
+Almost all attractions and restaurants will be open, and plenty of special exhibits will be underway at museums and exhibition venues such as the Grand Palais and Atelier des Lumieres.

-Numbers of tourists will increase and lines outside major attractions will grow longer as May approaches - but nothing like they will be during the summer.
+Numbers of tourists will increase and lines outside major attractions will grow longer as May approaches - but nothing like what you'll experience during the summer.
 To avoid wasting time spending in long ticket lines, get skip-the-line tickets whenever possible.

 If you are traveling with children, you should remember that school vacations during April mean lots of other families will be doing the same thing.